melodiaz23/learning-js/README.md

 * createElement() -> to create single DOM element node (create a new DOM object) It is always create on the document.
 * _sintax_
-createElement(tagName) -> tagName is the tag of the element we want to create. createElement(tagName, options)
+document.createElement(tagName) -> tagName is the tag of the element we want to create. createElement(tagName, options)
     -> appendChild() / append -> it takes any node
     -> prepend(), before(), after(), insertBefore()